 Why Choose Kindness?

 Across many studies, kindness has been linked to greater well-being.
 For example, research has looked at spending money on others as well as practicing random acts of kindness as two common ways that people can increase happiness through kindness.
-Importantly, the benefits of kindness don't seems to depend on who we give our kindness too—being kind to strong ties, weak ties, and self have equally positive effects on happiness (Rowland & Curry, 2019).
+Importantly, the benefits of kindness don't seem to depend on who we give our kindness to—being kind to strong ties, weak ties, and self have equally positive effects on happiness (Rowland & Curry, 2019).
 Indeed, a growing consensus in the happiness field suggests that kindness may just be the best way to increase happiness.

 Acts of Kindness